lark-max/DSAM/README.md

 ## Installation

-There are two ways to install this package in Rstudio on your PC:
+There are several ways to install this package:

 Way 1:
 Download and install directly from CRAN: